norkos/account-management/README.md

   - under `demo_environment/billing_service` you get consumer for accounts/agents Topics (user story 2.)
   - under `demo_environment/compliance_service` you get producer for blocking agents (user story 3.)
   - under `demo_environment/vip_customer_service` you get consumer for VIP accounts (user story 4.)
-- Docker to make a smart environment:
-  - you can have your own e2e environment locally,
-  - or run the project with PyCharm with `main.py`,
-  - or deploy container into Heroku or ECS
 - telemetry
    - Papertrail ![Papertrail](doc/papertrail.JPG)
    - Scout ![Scout](doc/scout.JPG)
    - Liberato ![Liberato](doc/liberato.JPG)

 ### TODO list
-- https://locust.io/ to make load testing
+- https://locust.io/ to make real load testing
 - play more with Heroku
   - check what resilience can be supported by Heroku
-  - check if vertical/horizontal scaling can be supported by Heroku
+  - check if scaling can be supported by Heroku
   - Redis ?
 - deploy this to Amazon ECS
-- pagination for DB synchronized with FastAPI pagination but leaving abstraction layer for the DB (to be deployed as Open Source)
+- when using FastAPI pagination it would be great to make also pagination for DB requests.
+Open source project is not supporting this out of the box.

 ### How to run it
 - to have all the environment in one place `docker-compose -f docker-compose-demo.yml up`
 - to run DB migrations execute CLI on `backend` docker image by running `migrate_db.sh`
 - REST is exposed by Swagger in http://localhost:9090/_swagger
+- feel free to run this also with `main.py` after creating your venv

 ### How to test it
 - for unit tests: